reactuate/reactuate/README.md

       index.js
 ```

-This way, while working
-on one domain, you don't need to jump across the
+This way you don't need to jump across the
-hierarchy of the project too much, and you can easily
+hierarchy of the project while working on one domain, and you can easily
-rename the domain without having to rename 4-5 files!
+rename the whole domain without having to rename 4-5 files across the project!

 ## Domain

-Now we have approached one of the important aspects of Reactuate.
+Now we have approached one of the most important aspects of Reactuate.
 We structure our applications around domains, not types of artifacts.

-While JavaScript as a language is quite fluid and doesn't possess a strong type
-system, there are some great libraries available that solve this problem to an extent.
+While JavaScript as a language is quite flexible and doesn't possess a strong type system, there are some great libraries available that solve this problem to an extent.
 Reactuate applications make a heavy use of [npm|tcomb@2.6.0](# "push:") and its helper module [npm|tcomb-form-types@1.1.0](# "push:").

 First of all, we need to define a class representing a domain.
 It will later
 become clearer why we need this.